-Some evidence of existence of condensed relatively cold spallation plates intermitting with foamy layers follows from experiments done in Marseille university, see papers [30,31].
+Some evidence of existence of condensed relatively cold spallation plates intermitting with foamy layers follows from experiments done in Marseille university, see papers [37,38].
 They saw cupola like frozen structure together with narrow angle spread, slow moving jet consisting from pieces.
 The last spallation plate in our simulations moves slowly thus it have time to be frozen at the surface.
 The faster liquid condensed plates transform into the pieces of rather slow moving jets.
 The pieces are intermitted-this is the traces of foamy layers.
 The jet cannot be trace of hot plasma like layer.
 The plasma like layer will expand wider relative to angle distribution and faster.
-In [30, 31] authors see transition to the plasma like jet at very high absorbed energies when a hole in a film (not the frozen cupola) remains.
+In [37,38] authors see transition to the plasma like jet at very high absorbed energies when a hole in a film (not the frozen cupola) remains.

-In our sequence of simulation frames we see definitely that the gaps between the condensed pieces (the sequence of the spallative plates) expands geometrically while the condensed pieces remains intact- gradient of expansion velocity is zero inside the condensed pieces (if we average this gradient over time-because the pieces oscillates-sound waves propagate inside the pieces, oscillation period is $\sim d/c$, where d-is thickness of the condensed plate, c-speed of sound).
+In our sequence of simulation frames we see definitely that the gaps between the condensed pieces (the sequence of the spalled plates) expands geometrically while the condensed pieces remains intact-gradient of expansion velocity is zero inside the condensed pieces (if we average this gradient over time-because the pieces oscillates-sound waves propagate inside the pieces, oscillation period is $\sim d/c$, where d is thickness of the condensed plate, c is the speed of sound).
 Therefore average density of foam gradually drops down.
 At the rather late stage (0.5 ns) this average density decreases to low values thanks to expansion.

-3. Active dynamics: acceleration, deceleration, and comparisons
+3. Active dynamics: Acceleration, deceleration, and comparisons

-Dynamics of expansion of CB in the case of Au-wt pair is shown in figure 8.
-The cases with ultrashort and subnanosecond pulses are compared.
-Absorbed fluences are the same 400 mJ/cm2.
+The dynamics of CB expansion in the case of Au-water pair is shown in figure 8, where cases with ultrashort and subnanosecond laser pulses are compared.
+Absorbed fluences are the same 400 mJ/cm^2 .
 In both cases intensity is given by the Gaussian law $I \propto \exp(-t^2/\tau_L^2)$.
 But durations τ_L differ 500 times.
 Thus if we impose these Gaussian laws onto the plane in figure 8 then the subnanosecond pulse will have visible left and right wings.
 And the rise of its left wing is proportional to the growing shift of CB in the subnanosecond case.
 While the Gaussian for the ultrashort pulse looks like delta-function at the temporal scale used in figure 8.

 The speed up interval is very short for the pulse with $\tau_L = 0.1$ ps.
-We don't see it because the time scale in figure 8 is too large.
+We do not see it because the time scale in figure 8 is too large.
 At this scale, it seems that in the ultrashort case the CB starts to move immediately at the instant t = 0 with large velocity.
 Later in time t > 0 it only decelerates thanks to resistance of water to expansion of gold.
 But in the subnanosecond case the definite acceleration stage exists.
 Of course, it is related to the increase in time of absorbed intensity at the left wing of Gaussian pump.

-Influence of absorbed energy, resistive ability of dielectrics (i.e., its ability to resists to expansion of gold), and thickness of a gold target on the trajectory of the contact boundary (CB) $x{\rm CB}(t)$ is illustrated in figure 9; resistance of dielectrics causing deceleration of expanding gold is higher if the decelerating material is more dense.
+Effect of absorbed energy, resistive ability of dielectrics (i.e., its ability to resists to expansion of gold), and thickness of a gold target on the trajectory of the contact boundary $x{\rm CB}(t)$ is illustrated in figure 9; resistance of dielectrics causing deceleration of expanding gold is higher if the decelerating material is more dense.
 Obviously, the shift increases if we increase absorbed energy fixing two other parameters: density of dielectrics and thickness of a gold layer.
-If we increase density of surrounding medium then deceleration is faster; initial density of the pyrex silica used in our Au-glass simulations is 2.2 g/cm3.
-Compare the cases wt/400 mJ/cm2 and gl/560 mJ/cm2 in figure 9.
+If we increase density of surrounding medium then deceleration is faster; initial density of the pyrex silica used in our Au-glass simulations is $2.2~{\rm g/cm^3}$.
+Compare the cases water, $400~{\rm mJ/cm^2}$ and glass, $560~{\rm mJ/cm^2}$ in figure 9.
 This is also obvious.